adamandersen/BunniesandBadgers/README.md

 I had a great learning experience in doing this code.
 Lot´s of thanks to Julian Meyer.

+requirment to run the game.

+* pygame libarary

 Installations notes:

+Windows:
+C:\python27\scripts > pip install pygame

+Linux:
+sudo apt-get install pygame -y

-git clone https://github.com/adamandersen/BunniesandBadgers
+Windows and / Linux with Git pre installed: git clone https://github.com/adamandersen/BunniesandBadgers

-Run the game by opening a terminal and type: python game.py
+Run the game by opening an terminal and type: python game.py